Creaperhunter/svelte-click-counter/README.md

-useless shit that i made when i was learning svelte
+useless thing that i made when i was learning svelte